kc-ramos/kc-ramos/README.md

 Here are some ideas to get you started: -->

-- 🌱 I’m currently a mechanical engineering student at San Jose State University, with an expected graduation date of 2026.
+- 🌱 I’m currently a mechanical engineering student at San Jose State University, with an expected graduation date of December 2026.
 - ⚡ Prev.
-Mech E intern at Cepheid & Advanced Energy
+Equipment Engineering Intern at Intel and Mechanical Design Engineer Intern at Cepheid & Advanced Energy
-- 💻 Although there's not much and I'm still learning how to code, this is a collection of my previous and ongiong projects for all to see.
+- 💻 Currently working at KLA as a NPI Intern for the Fast
+-
 ### Come take a look at my portfolio!